 This type of compensation is paid to victims whose studies have been disrupted by a road accident.
 This compensation can amount to $20,108 per year.
 The SAAQ can cover the entire school year (primary or secondary) or the disrupted semester (post-secondary studies).

 Car accident victims can apply for childcare compensation if they are responsible for the care of someone under 16-years-old or a disabled person, and the accident prevents their ability to provide this care.

 The SAAQ issues this benefit weekly in amounts ranging from $462 to $630, depending on the number of dependents.

 4. Compensation for after-effects

 Victims can receive compensation if they are left with permanent physical, cosmetic or psychological effects from their accident.

 The SAAQ bases the amount of compensation on the “Schedule of Permanent Functional and Esthetic Impairments” set forth in the Regulation respecting lump-sum compensation for non-pecuniary damage.

 Victim of a road accident in Quebec: get compensation with Bégin Law Firm

 The SAAQ often renders decisions that seem unjust to victims.
 This can result in a double victimization: first by the road accident, then by the justice system.

-Therefore it is important to consult a lawyer who specializes in the defense of accident victims in order to be perfectly accompanied in the constitution of your claim for compensation or in the contestation of a decision by the SAAQ.
+Therefore it is important to consult an administrative lawyer to be perfectly accompanied in the constitution of your claim for compensation or in the contestation of a decision by the SAAQ.